greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_EXTENSION.html.md

 aggregate\_name
 function\_name
 operator\_name
+procedure\_name
+routine\_name
 :   The name of an object to be added to or removed from the extension.
-Names of tables, aggregates, domains, foreign tables, functions, operators, operator classes, operator families, sequences, text search objects, types, and views can be schema-qualified.
+Names of tables, aggregates, domains, foreign tables, functions, operators, operator classes, operator families, procedures, routines, sequences, text search objects, types, and views can be schema-qualified.

 source\_type
 :   The name of the source data type of the cast.